What kind of boats do you use?

-There’s lots to see and eat at Fisherman’s Wharf, so set aside some extra time before or after your tour.
+There’s a lot to see and eat at Fisherman’s Wharf, so set aside some extra time before or after your tour.
 There are nine restaurants or food kiosks, offering everything from ice cream and Mexican to pizza and fresh seafood (take advantage of our Eagle Wing 10% discount at most food vendors).
 Wander along the dock and visit the 4 Winds Nest artisan boutique.
 View the working fishing vessels.
 Book a kayak tour or fishing charter.
 Be sure to take in the picturesque and colourful float homes that form a tight-knit little community of ocean-lovers.
-Keep an eye out for some of their furred and feathered backyard neighbours, such as harbour seals, river otters, raccoons, blue herons and geese!
+Keep an eye out for some of our furred and feathered neighbours, such as harbour seals, river otters, raccoons, blue herons and geese!

 Do I need to bring anything?

 Being in the fresh air is part of the experience, so we encourage you to spend time outside for most if not all of your tour even on the semi-covered vessels.
 The ocean air is always much cooler than on land (we call it “refreshing”!).
 We strongly recommend you bring layers of warm clothing, especially an outer jacket that can cut the wind.
 We do supply hats (toques) and gloves, but you are welcome to bring your own (woolly hats recommended, baseball caps not recommended).
 We have sunglasses and sunscreen too!
 Don’t forget your camera and water!